Bhaona

 Bhaona is a traditional performing art form that originated in Assam.
 It is a Hindu religious art form, in which scenes are enacted from various mythological events and folklore.
 The art evolved from the songs composed by Vaishnavite saint Sankardev in the early sixteenth century CE.

-A Bhaona is a performance of Ankiya Nat or one-act play.
+A Bhaona is a performance of a nat or one-act play.
 A sutradhar acts as the director and narrator of the performance.
-The act is performed by actors (Bhaoriya) accompanied by singers (Gayan), and music from traditional instruments played by instrumentalists (Baayan).
+The act is performed by actors (bhaoriya) accompanied by singers (gayan), and music from traditional instruments played by instrumentalists (baayan).
+It is mainly of two types, 1.
+Bhaona and 2.
+Ankiya nat.

+Originally, Bhaona was made in the language "Barjawalli", which was a language made by Srimant Sankardeva.
+In modern bhaona "Matrivasha" or mother tongue is used i.e. Assamese.

 History

 A Bhaona is a traditional performing art form that originated in Assam.

 It is a staging or performance of an Ankiya Nat or a one-act play (Ankit meaning one act and Nat means play or drama).

 Sankardev was a Vaishnavite saint and polymath from the 15-16th century CE.
 As Sankardev adopted a spiritual life, he traveled across the lands and came across the various tribes of the hills.
 With the thought of conveying religious messages and ethical ways of life, he composed several songs, which formed basis of the Ankiya Bhaona art form.
 Sankaradeva took inspiration from various Sanskrit texts, and modeled the bhaonas on them.
 The act generally involves stories from Hindu mythology and folklore.
 It usually revolves around the theme of victory of good over evil, and incorporates some kind of divine incorporation in the plays.